 Over time, a series of formal regulations and informal guidelines has been proposed to address perceived shortcomings in governance systems as they are exposed.
 One of the most important pieces of formal legislation relating to governance is the Sarbanes–Oxley Act of 2002 (SOX).
 Primarily a reaction to the failures of Enron and others, SOX mandated a series of requirements to improve corporate controls and reduce conflicts of interest.
 Importantly, CEOs and CFOs found to have made material misrepresentations in the financial statements are now subject to criminal penalties.
 Despite these efforts, corporate failures stemming from deficient governance systems continue.
 In 2005, Refco, a large U.S.-based foreign exchange and commodity broker, filed for bankruptcy after revealing that it had hidden $430 million in loans made to its CEO.27 The disclosure came just two months after the firm raised $583 million in an initial public offering.
 That same year, mortgage guarantor Fannie Mae announced that it had overstated earnings by $6.3 billion because it had misapplied more than 20 accounting standards relating to loans, investment securities, and derivatives.
 Insufficient capital levels eventually led the company to seek conservatorship by the U.S. government.28

-In 2009, Sen. Charles Schumer of New York proposed new legislation to stem the tide of governance collapses.
-Known as the Shareholder's Bill of Rights, the legislation stipulated that companies adopt procedural changes designed to give shareholders greater influence over director elections and compensation.
+In 2009, Sen. Charles Schumer of New York proposed additional federal legislation to stem the tide of governance collapses.
+Known as the Shareholder’s Bill of Rights, the proposal stipulated that companies adopt procedural changes designed to give shareholders greater influence over director elections and executive compensation.
 Requirements included a shift toward annual elections for all directors (thereby disallowing staggered or classified boards), a standard of majority voting for director elections (instead of plurality voting) in which directors in uncontested elections must resign if they do not receive a majority vote, the right for certain institutional shareholders to directly nominate board candidates on the company proxy (proxy access), the separation of the chairman and CEO roles, and the right for shareholders to have an advisory vote on executive compensation (say-on-pay).
-The 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act subsequently adopted several of these recommendations, including proxy access and say-on-pay.
-The interesting question is whether this legislation is a product of political expediency or actually is based on rigorous theory and empirical research.29
+The 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act subsequently adopted several of these recommendations, including say-on-pay.
+The interesting question is whether this legislation was a product of political expediency or based on rigorous theory and empirical research.29

-Several third-party organizations, such as The Corporate Library and Risk Metrics Group/Institutional Shareholder Services (ISS), attempt to protect investors from inadequate corporate governance by publishing governance ratings on individual companies.
+Several third-party organizations, such as GMI Ratings and Institutional Shareholder Services (ISS), attempt to protect investors from inadequate corporate governance by publishing governance ratings on individual companies.
 These rating agencies use alphanumeric or numeric systems that rank companies according to a set of criteria that they believe measure governance effectiveness.
 Companies with high ratings are considered less risky and most likely to grow shareholder value.
 Companies with low ratings are considered more risky and have the highest potential for failure or fraud.
-However, the accuracy and predictive power of these ratings has not been clearly demonstrated.
-Critics allege that ratings encourage a "check-the-box" approach to governance that overlooks important context.
+However, the accuracy and predictive power of these ratings have not been demonstrated.
+Critics allege that ratings encourage a “check-the-box” approach to governance that overlooks important context.
 The potential shortcomings of these ratings were spotlighted in the case of HealthSouth.
-Before evidence of earnings manipulation was brought to light, the company had a RiskMetrics/ISS rating that placed it in the top 35 percent of Standard & Poor's 500 companies and the top 8 percent of its industry peers.30
+Before evidence of earnings manipulation was brought to light, the company had an ISS rating that placed it in the top 35 percent of Standard & Poor’s 500 companies and the top 8 percent of its industry peers.30

 Changes in the business environment further complicate attempts to identify uniform standards of governance.
-Some recent trends include the increased prominence of private equity, activist investors, and proxy advisory firms in the governance space.
+Some recent trends include the increased prominence of activist investors, private equity firms, and proxy advisory firms in the governance space: